dragonflydb/dragonfly-examples/user-session-management-go/README.md

 ## Packages Used

 - The [go-redis](https://github.com/redis/go-redis) client is used.
 It has strongly typed methods for various commands.
-  It is also the recommended Go client to interact with Dragonfly.
 - The [Fiber](https://github.com/gofiber/fiber) framework is used to build the HTTP server.
-  It is a fast, lightweight, and easy-to-use web framework for Go inspired by Express.
+  It is a fast, lightweight, and easy-to-use web framework for Go.
 - Others:
-    - [jwt(https://github.com/golang-jwt/jwt) for generating and verifying JWT tokens.
+    - [jwt](https://github.com/golang-jwt/jwt) for generating and verifying JWT tokens.
     - [uuid](https://github.com/google/uuid) for generating and parsing UUIDs.
     - [go-sqlite3](https://github.com/mattn/go-sqlite3) for interacting with the SQLite database.
 Note that `go-sqlite3` is a [CGO-enabled package](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation).